Germanium: Chemistry

 Two oxides of germanium are known: germanium dioxide (GeO_{2}, germania) and germanium monoxide, (GeO).
-The dioxide, GeO2 can be obtained by roasting germanium disulfide (GeS_{2}), and is a white powder that is only slightly soluble in water but reacts with alkalis to form germanates.
-The monoxide, germanous oxide, can be obtained by the high temperature reaction of GeO2 with Ge metal.
+The dioxide, GeO2, can be obtained by roasting germanium disulfide (GeS_{2}), and is a white powder that is only slightly soluble in water but reacts with alkalis to form germanates.
+The monoxide, germanous oxide, can be obtained by the high temperature reaction of GeO2 with elemental Ge.
 The dioxide (and the related oxides and germanates) exhibits the unusual property of having a high refractive index for visible light, but transparency to infrared light.
-Bismuth germanate, Bi4Ge3O12, (BGO) is used as a scintillator.
+Bismuth germanate, Bi4Ge3O12 (BGO), is used as a scintillator.

 Binary compounds with other chalcogens are also known, such as the disulfide (GeS_{2}) and diselenide (GeSe_{2}), and the monosulfide (GeS), monoselenide (GeSe), and monotelluride (GeTe).
 GeS2 forms as a white precipitate when hydrogen sulfide is passed through strongly acid solutions containing Ge(IV).
 The disulfide is appreciably soluble in water and in solutions of caustic alkalis or alkaline sulfides.
 Nevertheless, it is not soluble in acidic water, which allowed Winkler to discover the element.
 By heating the disulfide in a current of hydrogen, the monosulfide (GeS) is formed, which sublimes in thin plates of a dark color and metallic luster, and is soluble in solutions of the caustic alkalis.
 Upon melting with alkaline carbonates and sulfur, germanium compounds form salts known as thiogermanates.

 Four tetrahalides are known.
-Under normal conditions GeI4 is a solid, GeF4 a gas and the others volatile liquids.
+Under normal conditions germanium tetraiodide (GeI4) is a solid, germanium tetrafluoride (GeF4) a gas and the others volatile liquids.
 For example, germanium tetrachloride, GeCl4, is obtained as a colorless fuming liquid boiling at 83.1 °C by heating the metal with chlorine.
 All the tetrahalides are readily hydrolyzed to hydrated germanium dioxide.
 GeCl4 is used in the production of organogermanium compounds.
 All four dihalides are known and in contrast to the tetrahalides are polymeric solids.
 Additionally Ge2Cl6 and some higher compounds of formula GenCl2n+2 are known.
 The unusual compound Ge6Cl16 has been prepared that contains the Ge5Cl12 unit with a neopentane structure.